8 Reasons Why a Car Won’t Start

 - Clogged fuel filter or injector(s)

-The first condition listed, bad fuel, is a rare reason why your car would be having a no-start issue.
+The first condition listed, bad fuel, is a rare reason your car would have a no-start issue.
 However, this is often overlooked.
 Especially in colder climates, too much water in the tank can cause a no-start.
 Not having the correct air, fuel, and spark mixture will not allow proper compression within the cylinders.

 A few measures you can take are: